Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

 \subsection{ALS-QR-BRE}

-Through integrating the optimized dimension tree architecture (see Subsection \ref{BR_subsection}) and the extrapolation strategy (see Subsection \ref{extra_subsection}), we propose a novel algorithm, ALS-QR-BRE.
-This algorithm is based on two key principles: (i) the branch reutilization of dimension tree accelerates computations in line 5 of Algorithm \ref{CP-ALS-QR}, leading to improved computational efficiency; (ii) the extrapolation technique is applied to matrix $\mathbf{Q}_0$ in line 4 of Algorithm \ref{CP-ALS-QR} to enhance approximation accuracy.
+Through integrating the optimized dimension tree architecture (see Subsection \ref{BR_subsection}) and the customized extrapolation strategy (see Subsection \ref{extra_subsection}), we propose a novel algorithm, ALS-QR-BRE.
+This algorithm is based on two key principles: (i) the restructured dimension tree accelerates computations in line 5 of Algorithm \ref{CP-ALS-QR}, leading to improved computational efficiency; (ii) the customized extrapolation technique is applied to matrix $\mathbf{Q}_0$ in line 4 of Algorithm \ref{CP-ALS-QR} to enhance approximation accuracy.
 The full implementation is provided in Algorithm \ref{ALS-QR-BRE}.

 At the initial stage of the Algorithm \ref{ALS-QR-BRE}, if the discrepancy between the fitted values in the first two iterations is large, the extrapolation operation for $\mathbf{Q}_0$ in line 5 is temporarily omitted to prevent excessive fluctuations.
 During this phase, the Algorithm \ref{ALS-QR-BRE} reduces to ALS-QR-BR, performing iterative tensor computation without extrapolation.
 Once the variation between successive fitted values falls below a predefined threshold, the extrapolation is activated, accelerating convergence and improving both computational efficiency and fitting accuracy.